BrianWhelanDublin/milestone-project-3/TESTING.md

         </div>

    - Once I had all the tests complete I the deleted the test-user.
-     - Firstly I added two posts by the user and a comment to test that they are deleted too when the user's account is deleted.
+     - Firstly I added two posts by the user and comment to test that they are deleted too when the user's account is deleted.

      - <div float="left">
         <img src="readme-images/testing/users/users-test-post.png" alt="Image users test posts" width="500px" height="280px" />